Meditation is one of the oldest forms of self-regulation and is not just limited to sitting and observing your breath.

 Any form of repetitive motion is regulation, so long as you focus on the motion.
 I will focus on the conscious embodied type with my protocol.

-The basic function of meditation is to create a ‘latch’ so that your dopamine system can achieve regular signalling.
+The basic function of (concentration) meditation is to create a ‘latch’ so that your dopamine system can achieve regular signalling.
 Regular dopamine signalling is what enables us to process thoughts and release emotions, even encode memories.
-Irregular dopamine signalling is what results in them getting trapped in our minds and our bodies, and why we struggle to release trauma.
+Erratic dopaminergic signalling is what results in them getting trapped in our minds and our bodies, and why we struggle to release trauma.

 Since religion is not an option for many of us, I will sciencify it.